MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/guest-operating-system-application-supportability.md

 Although the different products that include Hyper-V could contain variations in features, the common codebase provides a consistent platform for guest operating systems and applications running inside of a virtual machine to run on compatible products that share the same Hyper-V build number.
 This means that any support or compatibility statements for a guest operating system or application that is certified for specific builds of Hyper-V is compatible with all products that share the same build number for Hyper-V.

-The table below shows which Hyper-V build number is available in which compatible products:
+The table below shows which Hyper-V build numbers are available in which compatible products:

 | Hyper-V build | Compatible products |
 |--|--|